In this article, I will be talking about NetBeans Version Control Feature with Mercurial Support.

 1) View Incomings and Outgoings of the Queue

-With this feature it allows you to view what the incoming and outgoing changes that are in the queue.
+With this feature it allows you to view the incoming and outgoing changes that are in the queue.

-This is a nice feature to be able to quickly pull certain things from the queue, for example if you have asked someone to fix an issue, you can then continue with your own work and pull the new code from the queue when the issue is resolved.
+This is a nice feature to be able to quickly pull certain things from the queue, for example, if you have asked someone to fix an issue, you can then continue with your own work and pull the new code from the queue when the issue is resolved.

 2) See Who Changed What and When

-This feature has both its pro’s and con’s.
-You can view the person who changed each line of code, brilliant if you need to get some advice on what’s going on or need to chase someone up on a piece of code but on the other hand, if you’re prone to submitting bugs then prepare to be pestered!
+This feature has both its pros and cons.
+You can view the person who changed each line of code, brilliant if you need to get some advice on what’s going on or need to chase someone up on a piece of code but on the other hand if you’re prone to submitting bugs then prepare to be pestered!

 3) Shortcut Buttons

-NetBeans have really thought about their users by making sure their IDE is simple to use, it means that developers can forget about the small stuff and get stuck in with development.
-When you are using version control you don’t want to have to mess about with finding ways to submit your code to the repository, so NetBeans have given the option to customise your tool-bar.
+NetBeans have really thought about their users by making sure their IDE is simple to use, which means that developers can forget about the small stuff and get stuck in with development.
+When you are using version control you don’t want to have to mess about finding ways to submit your code to the repository, so NetBeans have given the option to customise your tool-bar.

-I have customised my tool bar so that I can:
+I have customised my toolbar so that I can: